 External Ids for ITGB7 Gene

 This gene encodes a protein that is a member of the integrin superfamily.
 Members of this family are adhesion receptors that function in signaling from the extracellular matrix to the cell.
 Integrins are heterodimeric integral membrane proteins composed of an alpha chain and a beta chain.
 The encoded protein forms dimers with an alpha4 chain or an alphaE chain and plays a role in leukocyte adhesion.
 Dimerization with alpha4 forms a homing receptor for migration of lymphocytes to the intestinal mucosa and Peyer's patches.
 Dimerization with alphaE permits binding to the ligand epithelial cadherin, a calcium-dependent adhesion molecule.
 Alternate splicing results in multiple transcript variants.
 Additional alternatively spliced transcript variants of this gene have been described, but their full-length nature is not known. [provided by RefSeq, Sep 2013]

 GeneCards Summary for ITGB7 Gene

-ITGB7 (Integrin, Beta 7) is a Protein Coding gene.
-Diseases associated with ITGB7 include spongiotic dermatitis and exfoliative ichthyosis.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include virus receptor activity.
+ITGB7 (Integrin Subunit Beta 7) is a Protein Coding gene.
+Diseases associated with ITGB7 include exfoliative ichthyosis and hiv-1.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Degradation of the extracellular matrix.
+GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is ITGB4.

 UniProtKB/Swiss-Prot for ITGB7 Gene